SanxRoz/roast/README.md

 ## How it Works

-Just ask me provides a simple, minimal and fully functional chat that you can use to build your own AI app powered by OpenAI.
+Jst Roast me provides a simple, minimal and fully functional chat that you can use to build your own AI app powered by OpenAI.

 Just plug and play, it has everything you need to start deploying.